SEO for SaaS companies is driving exponential growth.

 Bottom-of-the-funnel keywords for SaaS are commonly product landing pages or A vs. B comparison articles to pitch yourself against competitors.

-6. Product-led content
+6. Create product focused content

-Starting to create content that focuses on your product is the main tactic for most SaaS platforms.
 Product-led content makes it a point always to introduce your SaaS platform and the solutions it brings in different scenarios.

 You can go far and wide with your topic clusters to increase your ranks for a range of keywords.
 However, the degree to which you can talk about your product within different topics and articles vary, and it’s always better to avoid mentioning it if it feels too pushy.